 Best Hiking Shoes for Kids

 Additionally, these shoes are made tough, and will last through multiple seasons.
 Win for this mom!

-Merrell Altralight Low: Fantastic Traction and Durability
+Merrell Big Kids Nova 3: Fantastic Traction and Durability

-We love these shoes for summer hiking because they have great traction, breathe very well and come in wide widths too.
-My kids say they are great for “running up rocks”.
-Downside?
-They are tie shoes and are not waterproof.
-However, they’re fantastic for dry conditions.
+Many families love these shoes for summer hiking because they have great traction, breathe very well and come in wide widths too.
+Kids say they are great for “running up rocks”.
+One team member’s daughter calls them her spikes!

+Best Hiking Shoes for Kids